apenlor/apenlor.github.io/_posts/2023-07-23-pactflow-on-premise-sso-configuration.md

 The assertion response is a pretty big XML that will contain some useful details like callback destination, Idp issuer, assertion instant, the validity time frame of the assertion, and the different attributes requested by our configuration (IdP ID, name, email…).
 The full content of this payload is signed using the certificate whose fingerprint has been included in our configuration.

-The content of the assertion is pretty big so we will not include an example snapshot, but it’s not complicated to identify what could be causing you issues if you have gotten to this point.
+The content of the assertion is pretty big so we will not include an example snapshot, but it's not complicated to identify what could be causing you issues if you have gotten to this point.

 # Conclusions